gao-hongnan/omniverse/omniverse/software_engineering/concurrency_parallelism_asynchronous/overview.md

 :local:
 ```

-## The Problem: Synchronous Execution InSingle Process And Single Thread
+## The Problem: Synchronous Execution In Single Process And Single Thread

 In general, and by default, a normal Python program runs as a single process
 with a single thread.
 This is known as the "main thread" within the "main